- Server Settings

 - Last login: Date of last login.

-- Action Buttons: There are 4 options available: reset the password, edit the user, delete the user or display user's information.
+- Action Buttons: There are 4 options available: reset the password, edit the user, delete the user or display a user's information.
 These options are also available on the left menu.

 - Change Password: Setting this flag will require the user to change password after the next login.